Xinzhang-Chen/tos-crawl/output/Linkedin.md

 *   We’ll honor the choices that you make about who gets to see your content, including how and if it can be used for ads.
 *   We’ll honor the terms of our Privacy Policy and the choices that you make about your personal data through our settings.
 *   If we have a legal dispute, we agree to use the courts and law identified in the Contract.
+*   You may have a right of redress and [appeal](https://www.linkedin.com/help/linkedin/answer/a1441505).

 ---